top of page

 Once complete, we:

-• Carefully packed all three tops and they fit in an 18x18 x 12 inch box
+• Carefully packed all three tops, fitting them into an 18x18 x 12 inch box

 • Weighed the shipment

-• Used ClickShip to determine the best carrier and shipping method for the client location as not all carriers travel to remote areas.
+• Used ClickShip to determine the best carrier and shipping method for the client’s location, as not all carriers travel to remote areas.

 This ensures fair, accurate shipping costs based on the client’s location—not inflated or embedded pricing.